Vishal2002/CardioClarity/Readme.md

 ### Web Application

-- Built a responsive web interface using React.js
+- Built a  web interface using React.js
 - Implemented a Node.js/Express backend for data processing and scoring
 - Set up MongoDB for data storage
-- Integrated a generative AI model for personalized health advice
+- Integrated a generative AI model for personalized health advice with GEMINI API
+- A Special Thanks to [Terra API](https://tryterra.co/) which made working with wearable data a  calk   walk.Highly recommend to use this in your next Project.

 ## GitHub Repository Structure